 Chapter in NBER book Tax Policy and the Economy, Volume 34 (2020), Robert A. Moffitt, editor

-We estimate the tax price elasticity of charitable giving using newly available data from the Panel Study of Income Dynamics spanning 2001-2017.
+We estimate the tax price elasticity of charitable giving using newly available data from the Panel Study of Income Dynamics spanning 2001–17.
 We find that households that always itemize are less sensitive to changes in the tax treatment of donations than households that switch itemizing status.
-We apply these results to the provisions of the Tax Cut and Jobs Act of 2017, taking into account the marginal propensity to donate from the increase in disposable income expected for most households, and predict significant reductions in charitable giving.
+We apply these results to the provisions of the Tax Cuts and Jobs Act of 2017, taking into account the marginal propensity to donate from the increase in disposable income expected for most households, and we predict significant reductions in charitable giving.

 Document Object Identifier (DOI): 10.1086/708172This chapter first appeared as NBER working paper w26452, Tax Prices and Charitable Giving: Projected Changes in Donations Under the 2017 TCJA, Jonathan Meer, Benjamin A. Priday